Brief History of the 62nd Military Police Company (Highway Patrol)

 Police Corps.
 A training film

-motorcycles, men and the autobahn was shown as a part of the training in the
+motorcycles, men on patrol on the autobahn.
+It was shown as a part of the training in the

 basic Military Police School at Fort Gordon, Georgia

-during the later 1950's.
+during the 1950's.
 By that time, only the top graduates from the MP

 school were considered for assignment to duty with the Army Highway